MeltwaterArchive/proxymatic/README.md

   -i INTERVAL, --refresh-interval=INTERVAL
-                        Polling interval in seconds when using non-event capable backends [default: 60] -e, --expose-host     Expose services running in net=host mode.
-May cause port collisions when this container is also run in net=host mode on the same machine [default: False] --status-endpoint=STATUSENDPOINT
+                        Polling interval in seconds when using non-event capable backends [default: 60] -e, --expose-host     Expose services running in net=host mode [default:
+                        False]
+  --status-endpoint=STATUSENDPOINT
                         Expose /status endpoint and HAproxy stats on this ip:port [default: 0.0.0.0:9090].
 Specify an empty
-                        string to disable this endpoint --max-connections=MAXCONNECTIONS
+                        string to disable this endpoint --group-size=GROUPSIZE
+                        Number of Proxymatic instances serving this cluster.
+                        Per container connection limits are divided by this number to ensure a globally coordinated maxconn per container [default: 1] --max-connections=MAXCONNECTIONS
                         Max number of connection per service [default: 8192] --pen-servers=PENSERVERS